yachty66/pantheon/Notes.md

     - [ ] decide if i want to run vision model over the logo to check if its actual logo
     - [ ] fix any errors in the html which is getting displayed
 - [x] add them to pantheon
-- [ ] add google analytics
+- [x] add google analytics
+- [ ] make a dataset of all the people from github and think how i can integrate this on pantheon
+    - [ ] get all actor urls and store them in dataset
+    - [ ] request data from actor urls and store this data as value to the apis url
 - [ ] cleanup my existing datasets and upload them to kaggle?
-- [ ] make a dataset of all the people from github and think how i can integrate this on pantheon

 ## next steps

-- [ ] Change the title and name of the repository to be more general, and add a selector to choose between different categories.
-- [ ] Obtain a dataset with all universities in the US and integrate San Francisco universities into the map.
+- [ ] add a chatbot with which its possible for people to chat with the data respectively
-- [ ] Correct any inaccurate addresses of YC startups.
+- [ ] add all events which are happening in san fra
 - [ ] Include a feature that allows users to share their location with others using the Apple Share Location feature.
 Access to the map is granted only when users share their own location, utilizing Google Maps Share Location for this purpose.
-- [ ] Incorporate all VC companies from San Francisco into the map.
 - [ ] Mark all electric car chargers on the map (consider discussing potential collaboration with my roommate on this).
 - [ ] Gather all addresses of cooperative houses in San Francisco and add them.
 - [ ] Add Airbnbs, Zillow listings, affordable restaurants, and running routes.